 There is a very wide diversity of beetles that are considered to be flea beetles.
-In scientific taxonomy, these beetles are all part of the tribe Alticini, which is part of the subfamily Galerucinae of the beetle family Chrysomelidae.
+In scientific taxonomy, these flea beetle species are all part of the tribe Alticini, which is part of the subfamily Galerucinae of the beetle family Chrysomelidae.
 While I’m going to touch on some of the Alticini tribe of flea beetles, I’m going to focus primarily on those which impact agricultural crops, especially food crops.

-Before I start, I did want to mention that there are a few species of flea beetles which are considered beneficial, as they tend to consume weeds rather than food crops.
+Before I start, I did want to mention that there are a few species of flea beetles that are considered beneficial, as they tend to consume weeds rather than food crops.
 However, their beneficial use is incredibly limited.
 With that, let’s get into some of the pest varieties!

 Phyllotreta cruciferae, ‘Crucifer flea beetle’